lblod/app-worship-decisions-database/README.md

     }
     ORDER BY DESC(?created)
 ```
+7. [OPTIONAL] Sometimes things might go wrong.
+It can help to rebuild the index ``/bin/bash config/scripts/reset-elastic.sh` to troubleshoot.
-7. Once ok, you will have to enable automatic-syncing for the files consumer
+8. Once ok, you will have to enable automatic-syncing for the files consumer
 ```
 # (...)
   files-consumer: